• Now that you’re checked in - WiFi password and Information

 Guests should only view the moose from a distance and with a defensible structure between you and the moose.
 We suggest taking pictures or video from your rooms or from the front porch because you can retreat into the house quickly if a moose charges.
 Use your camera's zoom to get you closer and never put yourself at risk.
 Never wander out into the middle of the lawn with moose just yards away, and be aware of where the calf is in relation to Mom Moose.

-Spring & Summer Bring the special touch a gourmet B&B breakfast to your home with these easy recipes.
+Spring & Summer Bring the special touch of a gourmet B&B breakfast to your home with these easy recipes.
 Enjoy summer's bounty at the peak of ripeness with fresh salads and light lunches.
 The Midnight Sun grows our vegetables giant-sized,and one salmon run after another give Alaskans good cause to celebrate with fish barbeques and picnics.

 More for this B&B recipe >>>